asantoshka/asantoshka/_posts/2022-07-28-Setting-up-raspberry-pi.md

 sudo systemctl start xrdp
 ```

-Thanks for reading till end of the article.
+Thanks for reading till the end.
+Please let me know for any feedbacks.